Binary Search Algorithm Code Template

 }

-Since the search interval is closed on both ends and we are currently searching for the left boundary, the update logic for left
+}Because both ends are included, and we are searching for the left boundary, update left and right like this:

 if (nums[mid] < target) {